morrisbianco/my-first-portfolio/README.md

 After the first project, I have updated my portfolio with a new framework and with my project now included in the work section.

+EDIT #2:

+After the second project, I have updated my portfolio with my project now including new projects in the work section.

 <img src="./assets/images/portfolio2.png"/>

 [Credits](#Credits)